vmware-tanzu/cartographer/rfc/rfc-0000-input-output-correlation.md

 [how-it-works]: #how-it-works

-When Cartographer processes a resource, the jsonpath expressions in each `observedMatches` `input` and `output` fields are evaluated and compared.
+When Cartographer processes a resource, the jsonpath expressions in each `correlationRules` `input` and `output` fields are evaluated and compared.
 If they are all equal, then the output is considered to be correlated with the input(s).

 When output cannot be correlated to input, Cartographer will not propagate the output forward.
 Doing so ensures we can